kiriti2104/Crime-and-Safety-Index-Visualization/README.md

 Overall, the project aimed to create an interactive and visually appealing resource that enabled users to explore and understand crime rates and safety indices across countries, facilitating well-informed decisions and promoting awareness.

+**Dataset**

+The datasets are respectively attached to the respective visualization zip files.